kasiabadio/oop-programming-java/README.md

 * Object Oriented Programming in Java
     - 1. First exercise was about displaying map of a current location in a window.
 Project folder: UCSDUnfoldingMaps/src/module1.

     - 2. In second exercise I have followed the instructions in the course and displayed points of earthquakes around the world.
 I have also colored the map according to the life expectancy averages.
+Project folders: UCSDUnfoldingMaps/src/earthquake_module and UCSDUnfoldingMaps/src/life_expectancy.

+    - 3. In the third exercise I have displayed a legend for the points of earthquakes.
+Project folder: UCSDUnfoldingMaps/src/module3.

 ## 4. Technologies
 * Java